mohamuhsin/whale-talk/README.md

 **11.** Next, you want to double the letter u.

 **12.** At the bottom of the program, log the resultArray to the console.

+**13.** Currently, resultArray outputs an array of characters.
+To produce proper whale language, we want to capitalize the array elements and put them together as one string.

+Declare a variable resultString that joins our resultArray into a single string and capitalizes all of its letters.